syslabcomarchive/syslabcom.theme2012/Prototype/_posts/en/risk-assessment/2016-04-02-ra-the-solution.md

 ----------

-_* The Risk Assessment Tool was developed by SYSLAB and TNO in cooperation with Simplon and Cornelis Kolbach in commission of The European Agency for Safety and Health at Work as part of the Healthy Workplaces campaign._
+_* The Online Prevention Kit was developed by SYSLAB and TNO under the name "OiRA - Online interactive Risk Assessment" in cooperation with Simplon and Cornelis Kolbach in commission of The European Agency for Safety and Health at Work (EU-OSHA) as part of the Healthy Workplaces campaign._